-Two day experiential workshop in Lillooet with four 60 min Skype sessions once a week of grounding meditations and experiential exercises.
+Two day experiential workshop in Lillooet followed up with four 60 min Skype classes once a week of grounding meditations and experiential exercises.

 Date: Nov 10 and 11th